 - Search and Explore Page

-What you see on your Search and Explore Page depends on what posts you have liked or posts that are liked by a large number of people in the Instagram community.
+What you see in your Search and Explore Page depends on what posts you have liked or posts that are liked by a large number of people in the Instagram community.

 Here is a great tool by StarNgage that shows you your follower’s top used hashtags.
 Not only that, you will also be able to tap into the data and see which hashtags gives you the highest engagements.

-By leveraging on a good visual to tell your brand’s story and a few relevant hashtags, you should be able to achieve amazing responses on your Instagram ads.
+By leveraging on a good visual to tell your brand’s story and a few relevant hashtags, you should be able to achieve amazing responses from your Instagram ads.

 Do try these out and let me know how did your attempt go!